tungbq/devops-toolkit/README.md

 ## Key Features

-- **Comprehensive Toolset**: Pre-installed with tools like Git, Python, Ansible, Terraform, kubectl, Helm, AWS CLI, Azure CLI, and more.
+- **Comprehensive Toolset**: Pre-installed with tools like Git, Python, Ansible, Terraform, kubectl, Helm, GitHub CLI, AWS CLI, Azure CLI, and more.
 - **Easy Integration**: Use it directly or customize it with your preferred versions.
 - **Efficient Updates**: Weekly updates ensure the latest versions and security patches.
 - **Configuration Reusability**: Mounts host config folders for seamless reuse across sessions.